cc-hpc-itwm/gpispace/doc/buffer_alignments.md

 scheme are allocated in the local memory of each worker respecting a 1-byte alignment.
-However, the users have the possibility to specify for their buffers, as in the case of buffer sizes, expressions that are evaluated to to positive numbers that represent the alignment to which the corresponding buffer must be aligned.
-For this purpose, the Petri net xml scheme used by GPI-Space enables user specified alignments by providing the tag alignment as in the example below:
+However, the users have the possibility to specify for their buffers, as in the case of buffer sizes, expressions that are evaluated to positive numbers that represent the alignment to which the corresponding buffer must be aligned.
+The alignments should be always powers of 2, in the contrary case an exception being thrown.

+GPI-Space enables user specified alignments by providing the tag alignment that can be used in Petri net XML descriptions, as in the example below:

 <memory-buffer name="data">
   <size>EXPRESSION</size>